Before “branding” was a buzz word, there was integrated marketing communications

 Consistency created recognition between all marketing communications

-Yet that consistency visually tied marketing materials together so people knew at a glance who the communications were from.
+Yet that consistency visually tied marketing together.
+People knew at a glance who the communications were from.

-We built recognition for the companies we worked with, and helped them stand out wherever their message appeared.
-The integrated visual system created recognition.
-It built a personality for the company and supported how they wanted to be known.
+We built recognition for the companies we worked with.
+We helped them stand out wherever their message appeared.
+The integrated visual system created a personality.
+Those integrated marketing communications supported how they wanted to be known.

-Without that consistency, each communication had to reintroduce the company to each new audience.
-Follow up was less effective because there was no built-in recognition.
+Without that consistency, each marketing touch meant reintroducing the company.
+Follow up was less effective because there was no built-in recognition or understanding.

 Integrated marketing communications is the foundation

-Based on a visual system, and consistent design standards, an effective integrated marketing communications system visually connected all the places and ways a company would be seen.
+With a visual system and consistent design standards, an effective integrated marketing communications system connected everything.
 That’s the first tenet of great branding — visual consistency.
 Creating an integrated marketing communications system was the foundation for today’s branding.

 Yet today, nearly 40 years later, the concept of brand has evolved much further.
 An article in Fast Company offers a quick summary — 10 Questions Every Brand Should Ask to Ensure It’s Simple Enough.